RPI-WCL/Athena_LibDDDAS/README.md

 * `consensus` -- theory and proofs about consensus protocols

-* `network` -- theory and proofs about network theory
+* `network` -- theory and proofs about network, relay protocols, etc

 * `nmac` -- theory and proofs about an NMAC-aware flight planning algorithm